-Prerequisite(s): THR362(Theater History and Criticism II)
+Prerequisite(s): THR362(Theater Histories: 1800 to the Present)

-New Methodologies of Stage Direction and Dramaturgy
+New Methodologies of Stage Direction & Dramaturgy

 This course will examine principles and practices of the modern and contemporary stage director as auteur.
 We will study radical reinterpretations of classic plays by such directors as Meyerhold, Mnouchkine, and Sellars, and explore and apply some of their methodologies in workshops and projects.
 Students will gain insights into postmodernism and deconstruction in regard to stage direction and contemporary theater.